How we used Google to get customers to a business they didn't know existed.

 What we learned and how we would repeat our success with fewer mistakes.

 Sometimes even with a world of knowledge, it's still entirely possible to make rookie mistakes.
 Getting our first top 10 started out rough, but once we had our recipe down.
-We knew it was game.
+We knew it was a game.

 Early on, I was absorbing and implementing all types of SEO tips and tricks I could find online to make my website more appealing and attractive to searchers.